 A Guide To Green Gemstones

-Before we begin, note that we have divided the list of green gemstones into three sections to make it easy to distinguish between gems that are suitable for everyday wear, those that should be reserved for special occasions, and those that are for display purposes only.
+Before we begin, note that we have divided our list of green gemstones into three sections to make it easy to distinguish between gems that are suitable for everyday wear, those that should be reserved for special occasions, and those that are for display purposes only.

 How To Assess Color and Quality in Green Gemstones